paytonrodman/paytonrodman.github.io/content/project/accretion/index.md

 To test these two statements, we ran two simulations of accretion disks with initially toroidal fields, one with a weak field (plasma beta $\beta=P_{\rm mag}/P_{\rm gas}=200$) and the other with a strong field ($\beta=5$, similar to the literature).
 To assess the effect of resolution, we ran each simulation at two resolutions, $(896\times256\times256)$ and $(896\times512\times512)$.
 Each simulation was run until it had converged on some "stable" state.
 We then compared our simulations to each other and to the literature.

-{{< figure library="false" src="mesh2.png" style="width:48px;height:48px;" title="The simulation mesh, with a cutout to show internal zones.
+{{< figure library="true" src="mesh.png" style="width:48px;height:48px;" title="The simulation mesh, with a cutout to show internal zones.
 We focus higher resolution in the plane of the disk, and lower resolution around the poles where there is little material.
 Reproduced from Rodman & Reynolds (2024)." >}}

 We found: